chenmiaomiao/eca/README.md

 # Quick start

+The core algorithm is implemented in *real_eigen.py* (*complex_eigen.py* will be uploaded later).
+The base model for training is named with prefix *base*.
+And ECAN related file are suffixed with *network*.
+Data loading is implemented in *load_data.py*.
+The comparison with other models is implemented in *other_models.py*.
+The obtained EFM, ECMM, RaDO or ReDO are stored in directory *history.*

 ## Train VECA

 +   The files include twodim.py, threedim.py, bc.py, wis.py, mnist.py correspoinding to 2D, 3D, Wis1992, Wis1995, MNIST data set mentioned in the article.